arcticoder/casimir-nanopositioning-platform/README.md

 ## Key Features (research-stage / reported)

-- **Quantum-Enhanced Casimir Forces**: Prototype implementations that include polymer-inspired corrections and metamaterial models (see `src/physics` and `docs/` for provenance).
+- **Quantum-Enhanced Casimir Forces**: Prototype implementations and modeling studies that explore polymer-inspired corrections and metamaterial models (see `src/physics` and `docs/` for provenance).
+Results are dataset- and model-dependent.
-- **Multi-Physics Digital Twin**: Demonstrated synchronized digital representations in lab setups; latency depends on configuration and hardware.
+- **Multi-Physics Digital Twin**: Reported synchronized digital representations in lab setups; latency and fidelity are conditional on hardware, configuration, and model calibration.
-- **Uncertainty Quantification**: Monte Carlo experiments (reported sample counts) used for sensitivity and coverage assessment; see `docs/UQ-notes.md` for details.
+- **Uncertainty Quantification**: Monte Carlo experiments are used for sensitivity and coverage assessment; reported sample sizes and UQ summaries are provided in `docs/UQ-notes.md` and should be reviewed for applicability.
-- **Control Architecture**: Multi-rate control architectures explored for research; not a certified production control system.
+- **Control Architecture**: Multi-rate control architectures explored for research; these are prototypes and not certified production control systems.
-- **Bayesian State Estimation**: Implementations of EKF/UKF/EnKF/PF are provided for experimental comparison.
+- **Bayesian State Estimation**: Implementations of EKF/UKF/EnKF/PF are provided for experimental comparison; algorithmic performance varies with model mismatch and tuning.
-- **Stability Analysis**: Lyapunov analyses are included as proofs-of-concept; operational guarantees depend on full system integration and testing.
+- **Stability Analysis**: Lyapunov-style analyses are included as proofs-of-concept; operational stability guarantees require full-system integration and empirical validation.

 ## Reported Performance (examples)